Transit Authority of the City of Omaha

 SCOPE AND RESPONSIBILITIES

-The ideal candidate will have demonstrated a background and ability as grouped in the following areas:
+The ideal candidate will have the following skills, experience, and knowledge:

 The successful candidate will have a minimum of five (5) years executive management experience with a transit agency or another public or private entity of comparable nature, complexity, and size to Metro.
 A Bachelor’s degree in transportation, transportation management, engineering, business management, or equivalent is required.
 A Master’s degree or other advanced degree is preferred.
 In lieu of a Bachelor’s and/or Master degree, an equivalent combination of education and experience consistent with the required qualifications will also be considered.